webb-tools/tnt-core/README.md

 ### ERC1967 Storage

-Liquifie contracts use [ERC1967](https://eips.ethereum.org/EIPS/eip-1967) storage slots.
+Liquifier contracts use [ERC1967](https://eips.ethereum.org/EIPS/eip-1967) storage slots.
 Each contract has its own storage space defined as a `struct` stored at a defined location to avoid storage collisions.
 Storage slots are addressed with a dollar sign, `$`, to improve readability when storage is accessed.